I've Never Had A Boyfriend: How Do You Know If You Like Someone As More Than A Friend?

 You want physical intimacy with them

 Physical intimacy comes in many forms; if you like them as more than a friend, you’ll probably want to be closer to them in any way you can.
-This doesn’t necessarily have to mean sex; you may want to sit closer to them, give more prolonged hugs, or find little reasons to touch them.
+This doesn’t necessarily have to mean sex; you may want to sit closer to them, you may feel like giving more prolonged hugs, or find little reasons to touch them.
 Sexually intimate dreams about them may be a more blatant sign of your feelings.
 If your dreams of this person are vivid and you wake up with intense feelings of attraction, you may want to examine your relationship with them closer.

 Getty/AnnaStills